 No sound of evening is as melodious as the soft, subdued song of the screech owl.
 Far from a screech, the sounds that emanate from the song box of this small owl are the gentlest, sweetest music of the owl world.
 It would seem that the misnomer must have originated when an observer heard the ungodly scream of a barn owl while looking at a “screech owl.”
 No matter how it occurred, no more inaccurate name of a bird exists in the literature.

-The screech owl, represented by the eastern and western races, with a range throughout the United States, is not only a common resident of woodlands, but also commonly makes its home in urban and suburban backyards and gardens.
+The screech owl, represented by the eastern and western races, ranges throughout the United States, and is not only a common resident of woodlands, but also commonly makes its home in urban and suburban backyards and gardens.
 Here it is easily attracted to suitable nest boxes where it will raise as many as six young.
 The screech owl preys on mice, voles, and large insects such as moths and beetles.
 It has even been known to take crayfish.

-Eastern screech owls come in two color phases; a gray phase and a red phase, pictured to the left.
+Eastern screech owls come in two color phases; a gray phase and a red phase.
 Both color phases can occur in the same brood of chicks.